isxaker/net_publish/README.md

 dotnet publish .\GenerateSelfSignedCertificate\GenerateSelfSignedCertificate.csproj -p:publishprofile=.\GenerateSelfSignedCertificate\Properties\PublishProfiles\FolderProfile_linux.pubxml -c Debug -v n
 ```

-Howerver, if you go through the MsBuild detaild output you would notice that ``Restore`` and ``CoreCompile`` targets are called 3 times - one for dotnet build, one for dotnet publish windows and one more for dotnet publish linux.
+However, if you examine the detailed ``MsBuild`` output for the command above, you will notice that ``Restore`` and ``CoreCompile`` targets are called 3 times - one for ``dotnet build``, one for ``dotnet publish`` for Windows and one more for ``dotnet publish`` for Linux.
 There are two questions we should ask ourselves:
 1. Why do we need to build our application more than once if the code is cross-platform?
-2. Why do we need to restore NuGet packages more than once if .NET consolidates all binaries and the runtimes folder into a single build output folder during builds for multiple RIDs?
-(Assuming that Microsoft has allowed such behavior, it should be supported)
+2. Why do we need to restore NuGet packages more than once if .NET consolidates all binaries and the runtimes folder into a single build output folder during builds for multiple ``RIDs``?
+(Assuming that Microsoft has allowed such behavior, it should be correct and supported)

+The assumption is that if the code is cross-platform, it can be built only once; hence, only a single NuGet restore is needed.

-MsBuild is smart enough and if e.g. you run dotnet build 2 times in row multiple targets if not all of them will be skipped.
+``MsBuild`` is smart enough and if e.g. you run ``dotnet build`` 2 times in a row, multiple targets - if not all of them - will be skipped.
 Below is the output for the second build in a row for out project.
 ```sh
 dotnet build .\GenerateSelfSignedCertificate\GenerateSelfSignedCertificate.csproj --no-restore  -v n